muyo/sno/README.md

 s := generator.Snapshot()
 ```

-This exposes most of a generator's internal bookkeeping data.
+This exposes most of a Generator's internal bookkeeping data.
 In an ideal world where programmers are not lazy
 until their system runs into an edge case - you'd persist that snapshot across restarts and restore generators
 instead of just creating them from scratch each time.
 This will keep you safe both if a large clock drift happens
 during the restart -- or before, and you just happen to come back online again "in the past", relative to IDs that